Fuck-dig/MinecraftButSHIT/README.md

-YOU NEED TO OPEN THE SCENE MINECRAFT AND NOT THE OTHERS
+YOU NEED TO OPEN THE SCENE "MINECRAFT" AND NOT THE OTHERS

 Minecraft But Sh*t
 A questionable recreation of Minecraft.
 Emphasis on "questionable."